 - Rnd 15: With CA and RS facing, ch 1, sc in same st as join and into each st around; join with sl st in first st. Fasten Off.
 [38 sts]

-This single crochet dishcloth pattern is worked into the front loops only to give you a nice drape and texture on both sides of the fabric.
+This single crochet baby blanket pattern is worked in the front loops only to give you a nice texture on both sides of the blanket.

 Simple Lace Crochet DIY Cup Cozy Crochet Pattern

 This cup sleeve crochet pattern is worked up in a simple lace pattern.
 The crochet cup cozy fits a large take-out cup.